-According to the Electronic Signature Law of the People's Republic of China, reliable digital signatures are enforceable and have the same legal effect as handwritten signatures or seals.
+According to the Electronic Signature Law of the PRC, reliable digital signatures are enforceable and have the same legal effect as hand-written signatures or seals.
 Digital signatures can be relied upon as long as the data for the digital signature is controlled solely by the signatory and any alteration to the digital signature or the signed document is traceable.
 However, digital signatures cannot be adopted in real property transfer transactions.